enzosamojedny/Node-TS/Readme.md

 ---> execute http://localhost:3001/products?limit=5 to limit the result ( right now, there are only 5 products)

+---> execute http://localhost:3001/products to POST a product

 ---> execute http://localhost:3001/products/{id} to GET a product by ID

----> execute http://localhost:3001/products/{id} to POST a product
+---> execute http://localhost:3001/products/{id} to PUT a product

 ---> execute http://localhost:3001/products/{id} to DELETE a product